 After listening, it’s time to sort all the information into useable insights.
 It could be worth looking for patterns or topics that come up a lot.
 At this point don’t worry so much about keywords you might be able to rank for instead, you’ll want to focus on topics.

-The more questions you can extrapolate from your conversations the better as these could be the questions your clients and potential customers want answers to.
+The more questions you can extrapolate from your conversations, the better.
+These could be the questions your clients and potential customers want an answer to.
 Being helpful is a superb way to gain trust!

 That’s one way of how to brainstorm content ideas

-After you’ve learnt how to brainstorm content ideas quickly, the next step is using a keyword tool such as Rank Tracker to validate your ideas.
-You should focus on targeting long-tail keywords with low competition.
-But this a different topic entirely.
+After you’ve learned how to brainstorm content ideas quickly, the next step is using a keyword tool such as Rank Tracker to validate your ideas.
+Focus on targeting long-tail keywords with low competition.
+That said, this is a different topic entirely.

 As you now know how to brainstorm content ideas quickly, your next step is to get started!